willj-dev/willj-dev.github.io/content/pages/conceptual-fp/introduction.md

 First, some definitions.
 A *type system* is a way of assigning a property called *type* to a given *value* in the programming language.
 Types are a human construct that tell us something about what a program means: after all, inside the silicon we're just shuffling bits around.
 But when we have a function called `stringLength` and let the computer plug any random bits into it, there's a good chance that whatever comes out won't even make sense as an integer, let alone a measure of length!

 To prevent this kind of faux pas, we tell the compiler (or the compiler infers from usage, if it's a smarty pants) that this function should only be called with one argument, a string, and the return value should only be used like an integer.
 We are in effect getting some documentation for free: clients can read the type signature of a function and understand quite a lot about its behavior, especially if we can guarantee that there are no "side effects" (more on that later).
 But that's not all!
-Static type checking can be considered a form of testing: not only does the compiler guarantee that the function is used correctly, but it can also guarantee that the *definition* of the function upholds the type signature we claimed it should!
+Static type checking can be considered a form of testing: not only does the compiler guarantee that the function is used correctly, but it can also guarantee that the *definition* of the function upholds the type signature we claimed it should.

 Strong static typing isn't a universal solution, though.
 We are in effect front-loading the work of discovering funny edge cases to compile-time, rather than run-time.
 Dynamically-typed, interpreted languages like Python and ECMAScript derive a lot of their appeal from the fact that they make it easy to crack out a lot of code *fast*, and as long as it's syntactically correct it will run.
 With adequate tests, you can be reasonably sure that the code is correct; for small projects or scripts, this is frequently much more efficient.